 As an extra precaution, we color code our cloths to prevent cross-contamination between rooms.

-How Much Risk Are You Willing to Take?
+How Many risks Are You Willing to Take?

 What happens if something is damaged while cleaning your home?
 If your hardwood floors get damaged, or something gets broken, who will pay for the repairs or replacement of the broken item?
 Individuals may look to you, the homeowner to cover these expenses.
 Many individuals are not insured and any damage to your home will result in the homeowner paying for the repairs.
 A professional cleaning company will have insurance that will cover the repair or replacement cost, removing this burden and risk from your family.